-- 69. TRDC, as the owner of large numbers of trees receives substantial numbers of requests to prune or fell trees due to nuisance issues.
+- 69. The Council, as the owner of large numbers of trees receives substantial numbers of requests to prune or fell trees due to nuisance issues.
 This can include, the shading of gardens; dropping of leaves/twigs/seeds; branches over hanging boundaries; bird mess on cars and patios; and interference of TV or radio reception. - 70.
-TRDC will inspect trees on request and assess each case on its own merits.
-However, TRDC will not normally undertake works, unless there is a clear safety issue or high likelihood of damage to property.
-If residents are unhappy with the outcome of an inspection, they can appeal the decision through TRDC's complaints procedure. - 71.
-Under Common Law, landowners have the right to prune branches or encroaching roots that overgrow their boundary line.
+The Council will inspect trees on request and assess each case on its own merits.
+However, the Council will not normally undertake works, unless there is a clear safety issue or high likelihood of damage to property.
+If residents are unhappy with the outcome of an inspection, they can appeal the decision through the Council's complaints procedure. - 71.
+Under Common Law, landowners have the right to prune branches or encroaching roots that overhang their boundary line.
 They do not require the tree owner's permission to do this, unless the trees are protected by Conservation Area status or a Tree Preservation Order.
-TRDC can provide this information on request.
-Those exercising their Common Law right, should seek professional arboricultural advice to ensure any works will not result in a tree becoming unsafe, or disfigured. - 72.
-In some cases TRDC may give permission for neighbouring landowners or residents to prune its trees.
-However, the works must be agreed in advance with TRDC, who will issue written permission.
+The Council can provide this information on request. - 72.
+In some cases the Council may give permission for neighbouring landowners or residents to prune its trees.
+However, the works must be agreed in advance with the Council, who will issue written permission.
 Permission will not be given to heavily lop or top trees that will be disfiguring.
-TRDC will also require the works to be carried out by a reputable tree surgeon to British Standard (BS3998) 2010 Tree works recommendations.
+The Council will also require the works to be carried out by a reputable tree surgeon to British Standard (BS3998) 2010 Tree works recommendations.